dkaimekin/oleg_programming_2/README.md

-# Repository to store Aluana Malik PP2
+# Repository to store Oleg's PP2

 ## This repo is dedicated for the latest 2 labs